danielrosehill/Local-Multimodal-Transcriber/README.md

 For those with more powerful local inference available (>12 GB VRAM), this constraint can be overcome.

-This repository includes a submodule of test prompts that I created in order to validate through audio understanding.
+This repository includes a submodule of test prompts that I created in order to validate audio understanding by challenging the model to identify emotional tone, accent, and conduct various text reformatting workloads (assessing for the text postprocessing capability).
 That repository is available directly [here](https://github.com/danielrosehill/Audio-Understanding-Test-Prompts).

+The various results in *this* repo, however, show that Voxtral is extremely capable of driving this workload!

 ## Concept